vega/altair/doc/user_guide/interactions.rst

 Selection Types: Interval and Point
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-With this interesting example under our belt, let's take a more systematic
+Now that we have seen the basics of how we can use a selection to interact with a chart,
-look at some of the types of selections available in Altair.
+let's take a more systematic look at some of the types of selection parameters available in Altair.
 For simplicity, we'll use a common chart in all the following examples; a
 simple heat-map based on the ``cars`` dataset.
 For convenience, let's write a quick Python function that will take a selection